 Can you swap the fuel you’re using?

-This really depends on your car, but generally yes, you can use different fuels if you think one will be more fuel efficient or will result in better performance.
-There is one exception though: do not use a lower rated fuel than the one recommended by the manufacturer.
+This depends on your car, but generally, yes, you can use different fuels if you think one will be more fuel efficient or will result in better performance.
+Modern vehicles with a fuel mapping and injection system analyse which fuel you're using and often make small adjustments to ensure a smooth combustion cycle and to minimise knocking.

 It's also never okay to swap diesel and petrol variants.

 What this means is that unless some joker has peeled or scratched it off, there should be something written on the inside of your fuel cap that will tell you the minimum octane rating you can use in your car, and the fuel type.
-If, for example, your car says 'premium 95', then it is not recommended to use unleaded 91, as doing so can cause engine knocking and potentially engine failure.
+If, for example, your car says 'minimum premium 95', then it is not recommended to use unleaded 91, as doing so can cause engine knocking and potentially engine failure.
 This isn’t guaranteed to happen of course, but you will probably experience a loss of power, acceleration and fuel economy over time.

 It doesn’t hurt your engine to use a higher rated fuel though, but it will hurt your back pocket.
 The question is whether you’d get any benefit out of doing so.